OkomoJacob/timeSeriesAnalysis/LSTM/README.md

 ### Long Short-Term Memory Network(LSTM-NN)
 <hr>

-The Long Short-Term Memory network, or LSTM network, is a recurrent neural network that is trained using Backpropagation Through Time and overcomes the vanishing gradient problem.

-As such, it can be used to create large recurrent networks that in turn can be used to address difficult sequence problems in machine learning and achieve state-of-the-art results.
+Long Short-Term Memory (LSTM) networks are a type of [Recurrent Neural Network(RNN)](link_here) that are trained using [Back Propagation](link) using data over a long period of time and are capable of learning order dependence in sequence prediction problems.
+- Their main advantage is to overcome the problem of `vanishing gradient problem` that was initially seen in old traditional ML models.

+Having that in mind, LSTM can be `applicable` in complex problem domains e.g
+  * Machine translation
+  * Speech recognition
+  * High accuracy Weather Forecasting
+  * More to achieve `state-of-the-art` results.

-Instead of neurons, LSTM networks have memory blocks that are connected through layers.
+Instead of neurons, LSTM networks have memory blocks that are connected through layers as shown in the arch

 A block has components that make it smarter than a classical neuron and a memory for recent sequences.
 A block contains gates that manage the block’s state and output.
 A block operates upon an input sequence and each gate within a block uses the sigmoid activation units to control whether they are triggered or not, making the change of state and addition of information flowing through the block conditional.